SonamShukla10/LogAnalysis/README.md

 **This project will query a PostgreSQL database (called "news") located on a virtual machine using a python program in order to answer three questions.**

-1.What are the most popular three articles of all time?
+1. What are the most popular three articles of all time?

-2.Who are the most popular authors of all time?
+2. Who are the most popular authors of all time?

-3.On which days did more than 1% of requests lead to errors?
+3. On which days did more than 1% of requests lead to errors?

 Prerequisites==>
 ----------------